raas-dev/configent/README.md

 A few features:

-- Setup is one command, run `up` to upgrade every package manager on the system
+- Setup is one command, run `up` to upgrade every package manager in the system
 - macOS `docker` experience as it was with Docker Desktop, but it does not cost
 - Command-line is Rust, Go and C for speed and `n`ix-shells for ad-hoc binaries
 - One character `.aliases` - the fastest are the commands one does not type